HackYourFuture/HTML-CSS/Week2/README.md

 }
 ```

-However, there are times when a user interacts with an element in a particular way: for example, clicking a button that opens another page.
+There are times when a user interacts with an element.
+For example: clicking a button that opens another page.
 As frontend developers we need to give the user feedback on that particular action.
 When they place the mouse on top of the button it lights up (we call this a `hover state`).
-However, we have to write instructions for that to happen.
+We need to write instructions for that to happen.

 Like the hover state there are others as well: click, focus, visited, and others.
 For most of these element states we have special selectors.
 Read the following article to learn about them.
 Once you do try the out for yourself!: